lastralab/ABISSMAL/README.md

 <h3>Main.sh:</h3> The main script that initiates the ABISSMAL tracking system.
 See the Wiki page for more information.

 <h3>cron.sh:</h3> A script for task scheduling through cron jobs.
-This script is automatically used by ABISSMAL in order for data collection, system monitoring, and error logging to run continously over time.
+This script is automatically used by ABISSMAL for data collection, system monitoring, and error logging to run continuously over time.

-<h3>run_install.sh:</h3> A script for automated installation of software dependencies, setting up cron jobs, and setting up automated text alerts through twilio (optional, and users will need to create their own Twilio account).
+<h3>run_install.sh:</h3> A script for automated installation of software dependencies, setting up cron jobs, and setting up automated text alerts through Twilio (optional, and users will need to create their own Twilio account).
 See the Wiki page for more information.

 <h3>Other files:</h3> The directory .github/ISSUE_TEMPLATE contains templates for different types of issues.
-The file .gitignore contains information about whwhich files should be ignored (not tracked) by Git.
+The file .gitignore contains information about which files should be ignored (not tracked) by Git.
 The LICENSE file holds information about the open-access license for this repository.
 The README.md file holds this documentation for the main repository.

 <br>

 <h2>Additional Documentation</h2> The Issues tab holds open issues (bugs, new features, documentation update requests) that are in progress.
 You can also check out issues that were closed over time.
 The Projects tab has a Kanban-board style timeline that we are using for project management.
 The Wiki tab has 5 major sections with detailed documentation: 1) project management, 2) setting up Raspberry Pi computers and ABISSMAL software, 3) building a custom nest container, 4) setting up sensors and other hardware, and 5) troubleshooting software and hardware issues.

 # Pre-requisites
-Please refer to our Wiki [Set up Raspberry Pi and tracking system](https://github.com/lastralab/Abissmal/wiki/2.-Set-up-Raspberry-Pi-and-tracking-system-software) before proceeding.
+Please refer to our Wiki page [Set up Raspberry Pi and tracking system](https://github.com/lastralab/Abissmal/wiki/2.-Set-up-Raspberry-Pi-and-tracking-system-software) before proceeding.
 There are a few pre-requisites to consider before running the installation script.

 <h2>Installing ABISSMAL</h2>

            ____ _____  _____ _____ __  __          _
      /\   |  _ \_   _|/ ____/ ____|  \/  |   /\   | |
     /  \  | |_) || | | (___| (___ | \  / |  /  \  | |